ganakailabs/cloudeval-docs/docs/faq.md

 ### Can I connect my Azure account directly?

 ::: warning Coming Soon
-Direct Azure account connection is currently in development. cloudeval currently works with Infrastructure as Code files.
+Direct Azure account connection is currently in development.
+Cloudeval currently works with Infrastructure as Code files.

 **[Join our waitlist](https://cloudeval.ai/waitlist)** to be notified when this feature launches.
 :::